DavidMGilbert/uplo-support-docs/your-uplo-wallet/for-advanced-users/how-to-automatically-restart-and-unlock-uplo.md

 ## Set the environment variable

 An environment variable is just a piece of information that is specific to your computer.
-In this case, it's your Uplo wallet password, so you'll set an environment variable named `SIA_WALLET_PASSWORD`.
+In this case, it's your Uplo wallet password, so you'll set an environment variable named `UPLO_WALLET_PASSWORD`.

 [How do I set an environment variable?](how-to-set-an-environment-variable.md)